AndreaCappozzo/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Statistician, currently Assistant Professor (RTDa) at the [Department of Mathematics](https://www.mate.polimi.it) of [Politecnico di Milano](https://www.polimi.it).
-I am a member of the [MOX](https://mox.polimi.it) laboratory of mathematical modelling and scientific computing, working within the [Health Analytics](https://mox.polimi.it/research-areas/health-analytics/) research area.
+Statistician, currently Assistant Professor (RTDB) at the [Department of Economics, Management, and Quantitative Methods](https://demm.unimi.it/en/home) of [University of Milan](https://www.unimi.it/en).
 My methodological interests are related to the domain of applied statistics and statistical learning, with particular focus on mixture modeling.
 I am a passionate [<tt>R</tt>](https://cran.r-project.org) user and a [<tt>Tidyverse</tt>](https://www.tidyverse.org) fan.

 <font size="5"> <center><b> Breaking news </b> </center></font>